Verdicts & Settlements

 Nursing Home Abuse–Stage 4 Bedsore – Gentleman in Mtn Empire area (NE Tenn-SW Virginia) obtains large Stage 4 bedsore to sacral area that becomes infected leading to his death.
 Family was never notified about size or development of bedsore.
 Investigation ensues and after experts are obtained, complaint is filed and defendant nursing home asks for immediate mediation at which time they (amazingly) indicate they failed the family, apologize and indicate willingness to resolve claim.
 Case resolves at this mediation for confidential amount in 2010.

 Prescription-Pharmaceutical Error – Client in early 70s in northeast Mississippi-southwest Tennessee area utilizes nation-wide online pharmacy to obtain discounted monthly prescriptions that were filled in 90 day allotments.
-For 6 months, online pharmacy erroneously sent client methotrexate, a caustic drug at one used as a cancer-chemotherapy treatment rather than the intended diuretic metrolozone.
+For 6 months, online pharmacy erroneously sent client methotrexate, a caustic drug at one time used as a cancer-chemotherapy treatment rather than the intended diuretic metrolozone.
 Hair fell out, massive weight loss, no energy.
 Client goes to hospital deathly ill with WBC of 1.
 Client almost dies but eventually recovers after extended hospitalization.
 Case settles before trial in 2007 for confidential amount.

 Fatal Car Accident – Woman in her 70s with no children or husband is back seat passenger in SUV accident in rural northeast Tennessee where driver loses control of SUV and vehicle flips end over end.
 Jaws of life required to extricate passenger.
 Medical bills total $350,000 and she spends three weeks in hospital with multiple fractures all over her body.
 She never leaves the hospital and dies from injuries suffered from the car accident.
 Driver claims phantom vehicle forced him off the road which is corroborated by front seat passenger.
 Investigation then litigation ensues and during depositions driver admits that he “loses consciousness” before his vehicle even leaves the asphalt.
 Corroborating passenger’s testimony reveals that she never actually saw alleged phantom vehicle cross the line.
 Romantic interest with driver is also a possibility.
 Family of decedent talks with corroborating passenger right after the crash and she fails to mention phantom driver causing driver to lose control.
 Corroborating passenger also fails to tell investigating officer about the alleged phantom driver.
 Case settled prior to trial in 2010 for confidential amount.